cece-132/jasmine_dragon/README.md

 <!-- Deployment -->
 ### :triangular_flag_on_post: Deployment

-To deploy this project run
+To deploy this project open

 ```bash
   localhost:3000